-A city farm, based on appropriate permaculture practices, features animal husbandry, market garden, eco cohousing settlement, community learning zone, stimulating play scape, & therapeutic training facility.
+A city farm, based on appropriate permaculture practices, features animal husbandry, market garden, community learning zone, stimulating play scape, & therapeutic and physical training facility.
 A meeting place, wholesome food canteen featuring home produced dishes and a convivial space for serendipitous occasion.

 Permaculture started with a collaboration between Bill Mollison and David Holmgren at the University of Tasmania in the 1970’s.
 The foundation text by these two founders was Permaculture One (1978).
 It was followed up by Mollison’s much more comprehensive Permaculture: A Designers’ Manual (1988).
 Many permaculture teachers regard that book as a seminal work.

 Permaculture is an ecological, holistic and sustainable design system and philosophy for human living spaces.
 It is a viable method for finding sustainable solutions to modern problems.
 It has been successfully used around the world to maximize food production, regenerate springs, cool homes without air conditioning, revive deserts, transform lives, reorganize towns and neighbourhoods, reduce pollution, and much else.

 The essence of permaculture is summed up by 3 ethic principles:

 Care of the Earth | Care of the People | Share the Surplus

 The term permaculture refers to a nature-inspired design philosophy for creating permanent cultures by assuring their prerequisite— permanent, that is sustainable, agriculture.
 Mollison was concerned decades ago about the unsustainable nature of our fossil fuel economy.
 And as a forester, he was impressed with the stability and productivity of mature forests.
 He believed that humans could profitably copy many of the ideas we get from observing nature and applying them in gardens, towns, and the farming systems we create.